 My overall focus throughout my academic career has been on international development, with particular attention on Latin America (Brazil) and East Asia (China and Korea).
 I do, however, work with the political ecology of the Georgia Coast in the USA.

 In terms of scholarship and professional service, I am the Co-Research Director of the Political Economy of Education and Human Development Project at the Federal University of São Carlos, Brazil.
 I serve on the Asian Studies Development Program alumni board at the East-West Center at the University of Hawai‘i at Mânoa and am active in the the University System of Georgia System Council Asia Council.
 Finally, I serve on the Visiting Committee (alumni board) in the West Virginia University Eberly College of Arts and Sciences Department of Geology and Geography.

 In my spare time, I love spending time with my family, running 10K/13.1 races, sprint triathlons, kayaking on the Georgia Coast, and visiting/researching/serving in my second home of Espirito Santo, Brazil.

-This site is not only a professional platform for my work but is also an example for my senior capstone students of how a portfolio could be put on-line.
+This site is not only a professional platform for my work but is also an example to my students of how a e-portfolio can reflect experience.

 Feel free to poke around my site and discover what I like to, well, discover!